 For some members, the most important part of a loyalty program is the suite of loyalty credit cards.
 With the new merger, new cards will be available from both Chase and American Express.
 American Express will offer an all-new Starwood Preferred Guest American Express Luxury Credit Card.
 It will come with a $450 annual fee but a $300 credit at Marriott properties.
 Additionally, it will offer an annual free night worth up to 50,000 points.

-Chase has already launched the Marriott Rewards Premier Plus Credit Card which currently comes with an attractive 75,000 point sign-up bonus.
+Chase has already launched the Marriott Rewards® Premier Plus Credit Card which currently comes with an attractive 2 free night awards bonus.
 Note that Marriott business and Ritz-Carlton Rewards cards will remain.
 But there are better business credit cards available, especially for business advertising.

 The bottom line regarding the Marriott and SPG program changes: look for great benefits and positive changes from this merger.
 Expect more new announcements to come in the near future.